Redefining Postpartum Care in the US

 And until now, healthcare providers have sadly normalized these symptoms "because you've had a baby".
 From a physical persective, it is important to notice if both sensation and function are working for you the way you want them to.
 How is urinary and bowel function?
 Any bladder leakage?
 Bowel leakage?
 Issues with straining and constipation?
 How is sexual function?
 Are your orgasms the same as before baby?
 Are you having pain during intercourse?
 Are you having clitoral pain?
 Tailbone (coccyx) pain?
 Pain from your scar tissue (vaginally or c-section)?
 Have you developed a "weird hip pain" since delivery?
 Or other orthopaedic pain, such as lower back pain?
 Some of these issues do not show up until several months after delivery.
 But they are far too often passed off in our medical system.

 Postpartum Recovery Program

-At Femina Physical Therapy, our physical and occupational therapists provide one-on-one services and support for women during one of the biggest transitions in their lives.
+At Femina Physical Therapy, our physical therapists provide one-on-one services and support for women during one of the biggest transitions in their lives.
 We have a postpartum recovery program that addresses the physical needs and provide support during this transitional time.
 The initial evaluation will begin with an assessment of your childbirth history, other related history and gathering your current complaints or concerns.
 During the physical exam we will check your posture, identify muscle imbalances (strength and flexibility), check for diastasis rectus abdominus (aka diastasis recti or DRA), land look for restrictions in joint, muscle and connective tissue.
 Once we determine the factors that are contributing to your complaints or dysfunction, an individualized treatment plan will be developed.
 Our programs are centered around the needs of women in our society.
 Our facility is baby-friendly, as moms should not have another barrier to receiving the care they need and deserve.

 Want to meet our therapists?
 Check out their bios and we look forward to seeing you soon!